 - Low moderate housing and HUD projects

-- Adaptive re-use of historic mill site into residential development.
+- Adaptive re-use of historic mill site into residential and mixed-use development.

 - Permitting for commercial and residential uses through the Coastal Resources Management Council (CRMC).